foxmask/django-th-ansible/README.rst

 .. code:: bash

-   sed -i -e 's/Dummy/JohnDoe/' django-th-johndoe/th_johndoe/templates/th_johndoe/callback.html
+   sed -i -e 's/Dummy/JohnDoe/' th_johndoe/th_johndoe/templates/th_johndoe/callback.html
-   sed -i -e 's/Dummy/JohnDoe/' django-th-johndoe/th_johndoe/templates/th_johndoe/wz-1-form.html
+   sed -i -e 's/Dummy/JohnDoe/' th_johndoe/th_johndoe/templates/th_johndoe/wz-1-form.html
-   sed -i -e 's/Dummy/JohnDoe/' django-th-johndoe/th_johndoe/templates/th_johndoe/wz-3-form.html
+   sed -i -e 's/Dummy/JohnDoe/' th_johndoe/th_johndoe/templates/th_johndoe/wz-3-form.html

 Finally
 =======

-Once it is done "django-th-johndoe" is ready to be pushed on a repository of your own.
+Once it is done "th_johndoe" is ready to be pushed on a repository of your own.

 But if you plan to make a pull request to TriggerHappy project, you will just need to keep the directory "th_johndoe"

 .. _TriggerHappy: https://github.com/foxmask/django-th/